artemklevtsov/RGA/README.md

                        filter = "ga:medium==organic;ga:keyword!=(not provided);ga:keyword!=(not set)")})))
 ```

-Note: a formula in `aggregate` function shoyuld include all Google Analyitcs dimensions without prefix ("ga" or "mcf").
+Note: a formula in `aggregate` function should include all Google Analyitcs dimensions without prefix ("ga" or "mcf").

 ### Obtain access to the Metadata API